 - Make three diagonal cuts about 1 cm deep across the fleshy part of the fish on both sides.

-Cooking the shiitake mushrooms and goji berries sauce:
+For cooking the shiitake mushrooms and goji berries sauce:

-- Heat up the frying pan with 2 tablespoons of extra virgin olive oil, add in the shiitake mushrooms and stir-fry for 2 minutes on medium heat.
+- Heat up the non-stick frying pan with 2 tablespoons of extra virgin olive oil, add in the shiitake mushrooms and stir-fry for 2 minutes on medium heat.
 Then add in the gluten free soy sauce, sesame oil, dry sherry and water and cook for another 3 minutes on low to medium heat.

 - Lastly, add in the goji berries, spring onion and red chilli, and stir-fry for another 1 minute on low to medium heat.
 Set aside.